Definition

 All others a 1 to 10 solution.
 3

-For the nebulization formula using gentocin and Albuterol, in a treatment regimen, recommended by Dr. Michael Hutchinson, see above in sections: Early or mild illness or
+For the nebulization formula using gentamicin and Albuterol, in a treatment regimen, recommended by Dr. Michael Hutchinson, see above in sections: Early or mild illness or Moderate to Advanced or more difficult to treat illness.
+For further information on nebulizers or how to nebulize see under Nursing Care.

-prednisone or dexamethasone may be added to the treatment regimen to help reduce inflammation of the bronchi and bronchioles in order to help the rat breath easier.
+Corticosteroids such as prednisone or dexamethasone may be added to the treatment regimen to help reduce inflammation of the bronchi and bronchioles in order to help the rat breathe easier.

-dexamethasone therapy in either mild or serious Mycoplasma based respiratory illness, see doses suggested above by Dr. Michael Hutchinson.
+For dexamethasone therapy in either moderate or serious Mycoplasma based respiratory illness see doses suggested above by Dr. Michael Hutchinson.

 *Note*